 Sleep loss can make children mispronounce words.
-Sleep deprivation alters the first stages of the cognitive functioning in children.
-Research from the University of Louisville discovered that even mild sleep loss in school-age children produces deficits with their cognitive development and functioning.
+Sleep deprivation alters the first stages of cognitive functioning in children.
+Research from the University of Louisville discovered that even mild sleep loss in school-age children produces deficits in their cognitive development and functioning.

 If a child is sleep-deprived, it alters his speech perception.
 Consequently, the child struggles to make certain sounds correctly.

 Narcolepsy is more common in adults, but it also occurs in children.
-It is a chronic sleep disorder which is often characterized by sudden attacks of sleep or overwhelming daytime drowsiness.
+It is a chronic sleep disorder that is often characterized by sudden attacks of sleep or overwhelming daytime drowsiness.

 Narcoleptic children tend to suffer from slurred speech as well due to loss of muscle tone.

 Sleep disorders contribute to the development of apraxia in children.
-Apraxia is defined as the type of motor speech disorder that affects the body’s ability to produce speech.
+Apraxia is defined as a type of motor speech disorder that affects the body’s ability to produce speech.